 There are multiple ways you can revert a git pull request; some are safer than others.
 Here are some of the methods:

 The Git revert command helps you create an inverse to the introduced changes and adds a new commit with these changes.
+This method is non-destructive, meaning it preserves the history of the repository while effectively negating the changes made by the pull request.

 Here are the steps: